Dread2/ansonjtong.com/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

+TO BE FILLED

+### Known Issues
 Resolve Warning:
 The resource http://localhost:5173/fonts/ErvaEsra.woff2 was preloaded using link preload but not used within a few seconds from the window's load event.
 Please make sure it has an appropriate `as` value and it is preloaded intentionally.
+-Has to do with SSR, seems finicky on SvelteKit.

 ### Prerequisites